How can I become a member?

 - Current Washington University undergraduates, graduate students, faculty, and staff are all eligible for membership at the makerspace.
 Membership must be renewed annually, and ends when the member’s association with the University ceases.

-- Membership and access to the makerspace is granted after completion of Safety Spot training and attendance at the in-person orientation session.
+- Membership and access to the Makerspace is granted after completion of Safety Spot Makerspace Orientation and Safety Training.

 - Access may be revoked, at the discretion of the staff, for failure to observe the code of conduct.